 The Department of Communication recently revised its Master of Arts in Communication to offer you a more practical and hands-on approach for advanced study.
 Our program is unique in offering you flexibility to pursue advanced study in a variety of areas, including public relations, journalism, media literacy and criticism.
 This program is available online and on campus.
 The program is beneficial to both resident and online students interested in pursuing a master's degree:

-- Enter the workforce directly upon graduation
+- To enter the workforce directly upon graduation

 - As a means to advance in their professional careers

-- Enter a doctoral program
+- To enter a doctoral program

 The program benefits working professionals who need flexibility and practical experience for career advancement.
 As a graduate of this program, you are prepared to pursue employment or advancement in careers in public relations, journalism, publishing, broadcast journalism, broadcast production, non-profits, media relations, management, human resources, business, education, marketing, political consulting, advertising, sales, the nonprofit sector and government.
 It also prepares you for entering doctoral programs in communication and other related fields.

 If you are seeking a Master of Arts in Communication, you are expected to have a bachelor's degree in communication from an accredited institution, although well-qualified applicants from other disciplines are eligible for admission.
 All students seeking admission must apply to the communication program in addition to submitting an application to the Graduate School.

 The following materials must be submitted to the Department of Communication (see contact information below):

 - Official transcripts